Motion-R1: Enhancing Motion Generation with Decomposed Chain-of-Thought and RL Binding: Conclusion

-{\textbf{Conclusion}} \ \ In this work, we presented \textbf{Motion-R1}, a unified framework for text-to-motion generation that combines Chain-of-Thought reasoning and reinforcement learning.
-Our approach decomposes complex language into structured action plans and optimizes motion synthesis using GRPO, improving controllability, diversity, and generalization.
-To support reasoning-based training, we introduced the MotionCoT Data Engine for automatic CoT-style annotation.
+In this work, we introduced \textbf{Motion-R1}, a unified framework for text-to-motion generation that integrates a Decomposed CoT Data Engine and RL Binding.
+The Decomposed CoT Data Engine generates structured, step-by-step reasoning traces to decompose complex language into interpretable action plans, while RL Binding optimizes motion synthesis through GRPO with semantic and motion-level reward alignment.
+Together, these innovations enable coherent, semantically faithful, and high-quality motion generation without relying on costly human annotations, improving controllability, diversity, and generalization.

-{\textbf{Limitations}} \ \ While Motion-R1 shows promising results, it still has limitations.
-The CoT decomposition is generated by prompting general-purpose LLMs, which may introduce noise or suboptimal planning in ambiguous instructions.
-Additionally, although GRPO simplifies the RL pipeline by removing the need for explicit value functions or preference data, it still requires careful design of multi-component rewards.
-Future work will explore adaptive reward learning and interactive feedback to further enhance generation quality.